Let’s uncover Zagreb, Croatia; one subtlety at a time.

 Not far from there, running between Radiceva and Mesnička streets is Gric tunnel that was used as a bomb shelter in World War II.
 The admission to the tunnel is free and it is open from 9 am to 9 pm.

-One of the six exits of tunnel leads to Zagreb Art Park which is a nice open space to visit with kids and admire artsy surroundings.
+One of the six exits of the tunnel leads to Zagreb Art Park which is a nice open space to visit with kids and admire artsy surroundings.

 Opatička ulica, a quaint and charming street in Gradec is flanked by splendid Baroque and Classical palaces.
 The left side (Opatička 20-22) is lined by the former Clares convent that houses the Zagreb City Museum now.